Fear of Churches – Ecclesiophobia

-The Fear of Churches is Technically Known as Ecclesiophobia. and may be present due to unhelpful experiences realted to the church building or to religious pressures or indoctrination, for example being forced to go to church as a child against your will.
+The Fear of Churches is also known as Ecclesiophobia and may be present due to unhelpful experiences related to the church building or to religious pressures or indoctrination, for example being forced to go to church as a child against your will.

 - Panic attacks